otonyoadmin/0gravopenpub/pages/01.blog/df-link/item.md

 ---
-title: 'Now is the opbvious clue'
+title: 'Now is the opvious clue'
 date: '13:34 07/05/2014'
 taxonomy:
     category: